isomerpages/mlaw-corp/news/speeches/_posts/2025-04-10-post-IBA Annual Litigation Forum 2025.md

 ---
-title: IBA Annual Litigation Forum 2025
+title: Keynote Address by Minister for Culture, Community and Youth, and Second Minister for Law, Mr Edwin Tong SC at the IBA Annual Litigation Forum 2025
 permalink: /iba-annual-litigation-forum-2025/
 date: 2025-04-10
 layout: post